TITANIC-RELATED LINKS

 Two apparent communication glitches, brought out in this historical retrospective, center around Titanic's 2nd Officer Charles Lightoller who was in charge of loading and launching lifeboats from the ship's port (left) side: Firstly, that lifeboats were not filled to capacity, was in part due to (not solidly founded) doubts that the lowering mechansms "could bear the weight of 70 passengers per full boat."
 Secondly, that Lightoller interpreted the injunction to load "women and children, first" rather strictly, as something closer to "women and children, only."
 These observations are consistent with extensive Wikipedia coverage of Titanic and its lifeboats, and are supported to some extent by testimony given at the British Board of Trade inquiry following the sinking.
 (Lightoller's impressive and colorful career pre- and post- Titanic is also recounted in dramatic detail).
 There are a few grounds for skepticism regarding causality, however.

-Available statistics corroborate that, although the two ship sides were each symmetrically equipped with seven lifeboats, two smaller part-canvas life rafts, and one wooden "cutter (intended for ferrying passengers to a rescue ship, not for swiftly evacuating all on board) they diverged in other respects.
-More passengers departed from the starboard side, as did most of the male passengers and most crew members (97% male), despite more passengers congregating on the port side.
+Available statistics corroborate that, although the two ship sides were each symmetrically equipped with eight lifeboats, two smaller part-canvas life rafts, and one wooden "cutter (intended for ferrying passengers to a rescue ship, not for swiftly evacuating all on board) they diverged in other respects.
+Somewhat more passengers departed from the starboard side, as did a majority of male passengers and of crew members (97% male), despite more passengers congregating on the port side.
 The logistics were more challenging on that side, however, and the lifeboats were slower to load and more difficult to load.

 Sources: Lord, The Night Lives On, Gleicher, Rescue of the Third Class on the Titanic,